patrickpl/leitstand-security/leitstand-users/README.md

 # Leitstand User Repository

-The _Leistand User Repository_ allows to maintain users for a standalone Leitstand installation.
+The _Leitstand User Repository_ allows to maintain users for a standalone Leitstand installation.
 It is mainly intended for environments where an integration with an enterprise identity management is not available.

 ## Overview